kalkis/Coding-Time-Questions/questions/questions-master-list.md

 * Write a function to store all keyboard input in a table with the time it was entered and whether it was executed successfully.

-* Write a function that takes an integer argument which outputs the first n terms of the fibonacci sequence, starting with 0 e.g:
+* Write a function that takes an integer argument which outputs the first n terms of the Fibonacci sequence, starting with 0: https://en.wikipedia.org/wiki/Fibonacci_number

+ e.g:

 ```
 f 1 -> 0